 This perennial Salvia plant type has a moderate to fast growth rate when grown from healthy cuttings or seeds.

-They grow upright to a height of 18” to 36” inches.
+The dark purple stems (often square stems) grow upright to a height of 18” to 36” inches with a spread of around 24” inches.

-The leaves are notched and wrinkled around 4” inches long.
+The green leaves are notched and wrinkled, around 4” inches long.

 They are oblong or lanceolate-shaped and medium to gray-green in color.